General Information — ข้อมูลทั่วไป

 Bamboo Available for Free — ไม้ไผ่ให้ฟรี (former Bamboo Plants Available for Distribution — พันธุ์ไผ่หลากชนิดจำหน่าย): https://thai-bamboo-plants.blogspot.com/

-This blog will remain online for some time but no longer be updated.
+This blog will remain online for some time but will no longer be updated.

 Useful Bamboo / Nützliche Bambusarten